Same-sex marriage in New Mexico: Demographics and marriage statistics

 In April 2008, the Williams Institute, using data from the United States Census Bureau, issued a "Census Snapshot" that concluded: "While in many respects New Mexico's same-sex couples look like married couples, same-sex couples with children have fewer economic resources to provide for their families than married parents and lower rates of home ownership."
 Analyzing census data on same-sex unmarried-partner households, the report determined that in 2000 there were 4,496 same-sex couples living in New Mexico, and that by 2005 the number of same-sex couples had increased to 6,063.
 There were more female same-sex couples (58%) than male same-sex couples (42%) in New Mexico, and individuals in same-sex couples were, on average, 42 years old, and significantly younger than individuals in married couples (48 years old).
 Same-sex couples also lived in every county in the state and constituted 1.2% of coupled households.
 71% of individuals in same-sex couples were employed, compared to 60% of married individuals, with the average household income of same-sex couples being at $53,720, compared to $59,692 for married couples.
 27% of same-sex couples in New Mexico were raising children under the age of 18, and in 2005 an estimated 3,624 children were living in households headed by same-sex couples.

+The 2020 U.S. census showed that there were 5,253 married same-sex couple households (2,109 male couples and 3,144 female couples) and 4,264 unmarried same-sex couple households in New Mexico.